-- Wear long-sleeved shirts and pants in light colors.
+- Wear Protective Clothing: Choose long-sleeved shirts and pants in light colors.
+This reduces exposed skin and makes you less appealing to mosquitoes.

 - Birdbaths